 Philadelphia Attempted Murder Lawyer | Homicide Charges Defense

 If you are facing Attempted Murder charges or any other type of assault or homicide charges, we can help.
 We are award-winning Philadelphia, PA criminal defense lawyers who have successfully handled countless cases involving Attempted Murder charges and other violent crimes.
 We are dedicated, understanding criminal defense attorneys who will use our skills and expertise to help you obtain the best possible result in any felony case.
 If you are charged with or under investigation for Attempted Murder or any other form of assault, call us at 267-225-2545 to discuss your case and how we can help.

 What is Attempted Murder?

 Attempted Murder is an extremely serious offense.
 It is similar to Aggravated Assault, but instead of requiring the prosecution to show only that the defendant caused or attempted to cause serious bodily injury, it requires the prosecution to show that the defendant specifically intended to kill the complainant and took some sort of concrete step towards doing so.

 The most common example of Attempted Murder would likely be shooting at someone's head and missing.
 Even though the complainant was not hit, the prosecution could charge Attempted Murder under those circumstances, and if a jury believes the evidence, the defendant could be convicted.
 Additionally, the sentencing guidelines for Attempted Murder are extremely high.
 Fortunately, there are often defenses in Attempted Murder cases.

 Defenses to Attempted Murder Charges

 Each case is different, and the specific defenses which could apply in your case always depend both on the prosecution's evidence, the investigation undertaken by the police, and the availability of defense witnesses and evidence.
 The first step in any case is to investigate the allegations thoroughly.
 We have talented investigators who are always ready to begin seeking out potential exculpatory witnesses or surveillance footage.
-We always routinely work with expert witnesses who may be able to rebut the testimony of prosecution experts or challenge purported forensic science.
+We also routinely work with expert witnesses who may be able to rebut the testimony of prosecution experts or challenge the prosecution's purported forensic science.